andrew4779/30-DAYS-OF-PYTHON/20_Day_Python_package_manager/20_python_package_manager.md

 ### Reading from URL

 By now you are familiar with how to read or write on a file located on you local machine.
 Sometimes, we would like to read from a website using url or from an API.
 API stands for Application Program Interface.
 It is a means to exchange structured data between servers primarily as json data.
 To open a network connection, we need a package called _requests_ - it allows to open a network connection and to implement CRUD(create, read, update and delete) operations.
-In this section, we will cover only reading ore getting part of a CRUD.
+In this section, we will cover only reading and getting part of a CRUD.

 Let us install _requests_: